lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

                 }

             Currently supported metadata are :code:`sharpness`, :code:`snr` (signal-to-noise-ratio) and :code:`sizeInBytes`.
-            If you use case would profit from more metadata computed out of the image, please reach out to us.
+            If your use case would profit from more metadata computed out of the image, please reach out to us.

         - **Numerical** vs. **Categorical** values